christopher5106/christopher5106.github.io/_posts/2016-05-11-google-appengine-is-simply-brillant-tutorial.markdown

 AppEngine provides you a **memcache** to share keys between instances and a **blobstore** to store data objects.

-Lastly, AppEngine offers a **security scanner** that you can run on a daily, weekly, every-2-week or every-4-week basis, to check a few URL against potential vunerabilities.
+Lastly, AppEngine offers a **security scanner** that you can run on a daily, weekly, every-2-week or every-4-week basis, to check a list of URL against potential vunerabilities.

 ![appengine security scan]({{ site.url }}/img/appengine_securityscan.png)

-Why not shifting to AppEngine ?
+Why not shifting all your services to AppEngine ?

 **Well done Google!**